 Beatrice & Woodsley

-We’re temporarily closed following recent COVID-19 mandates… We’re excitedly working to re-open our beautiful dining room soon.
+We’re temporarily closed but are excitedly working to re-open our beautiful dining room soon.
 We look forward to finding a little escape into a delicious dining experience with all our friends.
-We cannot wait to see you!
-Stay safe 🙂

 Beatrice & Woodsley